AgentLeak: A Benchmark for Internal-Channel Privacy Leakage in Multi-Agent LLM Systems

 \textbf{F5: Reasoning and Chain-of-Thought Attacks} (5 classes) target how agents think rather than what they see.
 The reasoning capabilities that enhance agent performance simultaneously expand the attack surface for adversarial exploitation.

 \textbf{F6: Evasion and Obfuscation Attacks} (2 classes) attempt to bypass detection using encoding tricks that evade pattern matching while remaining recoverable by the attacker.

 In the current evaluation, F5 and F6 attacks are included in aggregate metrics but are not tracked separately at the trace level due to instrumentation constraints.
-We report per-family ASR for F1 through F4 only.
+We report per-family Attack Success Rate (ASR) for F1 through F4 only.
 Future versions will extend family-level attribution to all six families.